1.3 BPOC Route and 736-Hour Spine

 • The current Basic Peace Officer Course is TCOLE course 1000736, Basic Peace Officer Course 736.

-• The BPOC Abstract states that the course has a 736-hour minimum and is designed to provide knowledge, skills, and abilities for new Texas peace officers.
+• The BPOC Abstract states the course has a 736-hour minimum and provides the knowledge, skills, and abilities for new Texas peace officers.

-• The BPOC objectives are a study spine, not a published item-weight blueprint.
+• The BPOC objectives are a study spine, not a published item-weight blueprint, and firearms/physical skills are validated at the academy, not on the written exam.

 BPOC as the study spine

-The current Basic Peace Officer Course is course 1000736, commonly referred to in the local BPOC files as Basic Peace Officer Course 736.
+The current Basic Peace Officer Course is course 1000736, commonly referred to as Basic Peace Officer Course 736.
 The BPOC Abstract says the course is designed to meet legislative mandates in Texas Occupations Code Chapter 1701 and to provide the knowledge, skills, and abilities needed for a new Texas peace officer.

-The same abstract gives the key logistics point for academy study: 736 hours minimum.
-It also notes that the BPOC has sixteen areas of emphasis, 43 chapters, and more than 700 learning objectives.
-Training coordinators must make sure all objectives receive full coverage and that students attend the entire class to receive credit.
+The abstract gives the key academic-study logistics: a 736-hour minimum.
+It also notes the BPOC has sixteen areas of emphasis, 43 chapters, and more than 700 learning objectives.
+Training coordinators must ensure all objectives receive full coverage and that students attend the entire class to receive credit.

 Course number1000736